taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 # If the user already exists, do this...
 usermod -a -G wheel mnuser

+# If you are using ubuntu instead of a Red Hat derivative, replace 'wheel' with 'sudoers'
 ```

 Again, work through the SSH instructions (see Vultr example) and set it up so